dstagner/davestagner.com/content/post/10x-vampire.md

 +++

 The endless calls for “10x”, “rockstar”, “ninja”, “wizard” programmers irritate many of us in the profession, mostly those of us who would never call ourselves such a thing.
 And we get laughed at, as sour-grapes B-listers who just don’t have the chops to be in such exalted company.
-But no. We don’t like the 10x rockstar ninja programmers, because we’ve worked with them, and know what they do.
+But no. We don’t like the 10x rockstar ninja programmers, because we’ve worked with them, and know what they are.

 *They’re vampires.*